SevenKeys/editable_table/README.md

 Editable table.
 Consist of fields user can change on client side.
-For this perpose AJAX used.
+For this purpose AJAX used.

 You need: